rougier/scientific-visualization-book/README.md

 be released during summer 2020 (hopefully).
 Sources will be available in this repository, the PDF book will be open-access and the printed book will cost 50$.

-If you want to support the book, you can you can [tip a few euros](https://www.paypal.me/NicolasPRougier/10).
+If you want to support the book, you can [tip a few euros](https://www.paypal.me/NicolasPRougier/10).
 If you want to have access to the private repository during the writing, you can [tip a few more euros](https://www.paypal.me/NicolasPRougier/25) (and let me know abour your